Biophysics, Computational Biology, Neuroscience

 Janelia Farm Research Campus

-Dr. Dudman is a lab head at the Janelia Farm Research Campus.
+Dr. Dudman is a group leader at the Janelia Farm Research Campus.

 Joshua Dudman is interested in understanding how the brain associates sensory input and motor output during the selection and performance of reinforced actions.
 His lab uses electrophysiological, imaging, and computational techniques to explore sensorimotor integration in the striatum both in vitro and in awake, behaving rodents.
 His long-term goal is to link computations in these circuits to the acquisition of reinforced behaviors.